 Danielle attended the first cataract surgery course taught in collaboration with the Magrabi ICO Cameroon Eye Institute that used the HelpMeSee Eye Surgery Simulator for the rapid and safe acquisition of surgical skills.
 Danielle and three other trainees learned a modern technique called Manual Small Incision Cataract Surgery or MSICS, to remove cataracts.
-MSICS is safer for patients and less expensive to perform as the cost is a critical factor in these instances when many of the poor cannot afford to pay for their treatment.
+MSICS is safer for patients and less expensive to perform, as the cost is a critical factor in these instances when many of the poor cannot afford to pay for their treatment.

 Realizing that the issue of cataract blindness required attention, Cameroon adopted the World Health Organization’s “Right to Sight” in 2002.
 In 2017, the Magrabi ICO Cameroon Eye Institute, the hospital where Dr. Danielle Beleho works, was established by the Africa Eye Foundation thanks to founder and primary donor Dr. Akef el-Maghraby.
 Magrabi the first in what is to be a network of integrated eye care hospitals to build across Africa.
 In establishing Magrabi, Dr. el-Maghraby stated, “My goal is to make high-quality eye care accessible to the people of Cameroon, regardless of their ability to pay.”

 While these initiatives make progress, the root cause of the high prevalence of cataract blindness in Cameroon is still unaddressed.
 There are only 3.6 ophthalmologists per million people in Cameroon.
-By comparison, the US has over 50 ophthalmologists per million people.
+By comparison, the US has over SO ophthalmologists per million people.
 This number more than ten times the amount in Cameroon.
 There just aren’t enough cataract surgeons in Cameroon to treat those impacted.
 The older techniques used by many cataract surgeons who operate on the poor must be upgraded to safer and less expensive procedures that can be performed more often.
 This is where the HelpMeSee mission of training enhances the great work Magrabi can perform.

-Danielle learned the tunnel construction steps of the MSICS procedure on the Simulator with HelpMeSee’s Dr. Jean-Marie Andre and Medical Officers at the HelpMeSee Learning Development Centre in Mumbai, India.
+Danielle learned the tunnel construction steps of the MSICS procedure on the Eye Surgery Simulator with HelpMeSee’s Dr. Jean-Marie Andre and Medical Officers at the HelpMeSee Learning Development Centre in Mumbai, India.
 MSICS is especially suited for Cameroon.
 It takes less than 30 minutes to perform.
 There is a reduction in complications in MSICS when compared to the older form of cataract surgery, extracapsular cataract extraction, due to its self-sealing incision.
 Cataract blindness and the 20 million impacted would not be an issue if we could train more eye healthcare providers like Danielle.
-This is why we need your continued support for additional training in Africa and the placement of our Eye Surgery Simulator in teaching institutes to increase and enhance their cataract surgery training capabilities/span>
+This is why we need your continued support for additional training in Africa and the placement of our Eye Surgery Simulator in teaching institutes to increase and enhance their cataract surgery training capabilities.

 One of Danielle’s first patients after training was Mvondo.
 Mvondo’s produce was stolen from her at the farmer’s market in Cameroon because of her vision loss due to cataracts.
-With vision restored, Mvondo felt safe again.
+With sight restored, Mvondo felt safe again.